Robust quantum compilation and circuit optimisation via energy minimisation: Numerical demonstration

 (1) If we take the template form of $\mathcal{B}$ with all $\phi_j=0$ and use it with Li's algorithm `in the first place' without ever considering the Trotter-inspired layout of $\mathcal{A}$, will we obtain a high performance simulation out to $t=1.75$?
 If this were the case it would rather obviate the need for recompilation, at least for this type of application.
 However the answer is `no'.
 As shown in Fig.~\ref{fig:Trotter_comparison} by the red-dashed line, the template $\mathcal{B}$ performs very poorly as a basis for the simulation.
 Its fidelity drops to $\sim0.98$ almost immediately.
 This is because a small increment in the parameters in $\mathcal{B}$ does not correspond to a small shift in time for the simulated system (circuit $\mathcal{B}$ has the `wrong' topology, as shown by the inset in Fig.~\ref{fig:circuitB} versus the inset in Fig.~\ref{fig:circuitA}).
 To create our compact representation of the circuit that simulates the state of the spin system at $t=1.75$, we did indeed need to use a circuit whose structure reflects the Hamiltonian (Eqn.~(\ref{eqn:spinH})) to reach $t=1.75$ and only then recompile it.

 (2) What happens if we now augment the (recompiled, compressed) circuit by `pasting on' a number of `blank' Trotter cycles so as to recover roughly the two-qubit gate count of the original circuit $\mathcal{A}$, and then proceed with the simulation which motivated that circuit?
 Substituting the new recompiled and augmented circuit, will the simulation of the spin system's dynamics using Li's algorithm proceed forward from $t=1.75$ with good fidelity?
 The results are shown in in Fig.~\ref{fig:returningToSim}.
 We see that this does indeed produce a superior performance versus simply continuing past the $t=1.75$ point with a circuit of the form of $\mathcal{A}$.
+Fig.~{\ref{fig:resource_count}} visualises the resource costs of the tested simulation strategies, colour coded to match their performances in Fig.~{\ref{fig:returningToSim}}.
+It highlights that the significant improvement of circuit $\mathcal{T}^3 \mathcal{B}$ over $\mathcal{A}$ in the future phase of real-time simulation was achieved without increasing the number of two qubit gates.